 The clinical trial was conducted as part of a comprehensive Israeli research program that targets aging as a reversible condition.

 To lead it.
 Professor Shai Efrati of the Sackler School of Medicine and the Sagol School of Neuroscience at TAU.
 Doctor Amir Hadanny, Chief Medical Research Officer of the Sagol Center for Hyperbaric Medicine and Research at Shamir Medical Center assisted the operations.

-The team of prof. Efrati has been involved for years in research and in hyperbaric therapy (treatments based on protocols of exposure to high pressure oxygen at various concentrations inside a pressure chamber).
+The team of prof. Efrati has been engaged for years in research and hyperbaric therapy (treatments based on protocols of exposure to high pressure oxygen at various concentrations inside a pressure chamber).
 Over the years they have already achieved results such as improving brain functions damaged by age, stroke or brain injury.